HaTachana compound is a renovated old train station in the Neve Tzedek neighborhood. In this complex, you can find restaurants and stores.

 Note: 75% discount for Tel Aviv residents.

-If you are using Tel-O-Fun bicycle rental, you will be glad to know that there is a rental station by the entrance to the HaTachana compound.
+If you are using Tel-O-Fun bicycle rental, you will be glad to know that there is a rental station near the entrance.

 Sunday – Thursday: 10:00 – 21:00